News

 Indium Tin Oxide Might Be the Material Photonics Has Been Waiting For

-A team led by Robert Boyd, a physicist at the University of Ottawa and the University of Rochester, has found that a transparent metal called indium tin oxide (ITO), which is often used in touchscreens and on airplane windows, can achieve a particularly high degree of optical nonlinearity—making it a good candidate
+A team led by Robert Boyd, a physicist at the University of Ottawa and the University of Rochester, [Link] that a transparent metal called indium tin oxide (ITO), which is often used in touchscreens and on airplane windows, can achieve a particularly high degree of optical nonlinearity—making it a good candidate for

 ‘Game-changer’ for photonics applications: Researchers demonstrate record optical nonlinearity

-A team, led by Robert W. Boyd, Professor of Optics and Physics at the University of Rochester and the Canada Excellence Research Chair in Quantum Nonlinear Optics at the University of Ottawa, has demonstrated that the transparent, electrical conductor indium tin oxide can result in up to 100 times
+A team, led by Robert W. Boyd, Professor of Optics and Physics at the University of Rochester and the Canada Excellence Research Chair in Quantum Nonlinear Optics at the University of Ottawa, has demonstrated that the transparent, electrical conductor [Link] can result in up to 100 times greater nonlinearity

 A twist on Hanbury Brown—Twiss interferometry offers new approach for remote sensing

-In a paper, published in Science Advances today, the researchers demonstrate that for light from a source such as the Sun, random fluctuations of intensity give rise to correlations of twisted light beams.
-They showed the presence of these correlations by modifying a now classical experiment called Hanbury Brown – Twiss
+In a paper, published in Science Advances today, the researchers demonstrate that for light from a source such as the Sun, random fluctuations of intensity give rise to correlations of [Link] beams.
+They showed the presence of these correlations by modifying a now classical experiment called Hanbury Brown – Twiss (HBT)

 Researchers demonstrate a new way to characterize twisted light